fbpx

 Man stealing from a woman's bag while she has a drink on holiday

-Here’s a pickpocket scam to beware of.
-In tourist areas you might by approached by strangers asking you to buy souvenirs.
+Here’s a pickpocket scam to be aware of: in tourist areas you might by approached by strangers asking you to buy souvenirs.
 After the transaction they then hug you, apparently to express their gratitude.
 But it’s really a cover to grab your purse or wallet.
 In any case, try to avoid such approaches, keep your distance and never leave valuables unattended!

 Chinese tea ceremony utencils